Peoria Birth Injury Lawyer Near You

 We know the early months after a birth injury are overwhelming.
 You are juggling specialist appointments, therapy, insurance, and sleepless nights.
 Nobody expects you to “build a case.”
 Still, a few simple steps can protect your child’s rights while you focus on their care:

-If you hire Parker & Parker, we step in to handle communication with insurers, hospitals, and defense lawyers so you do not have to manage those discussions on your own.
+If you hire Parker & Parker, we step in to handle communication.
+We talk with insurers, hospitals, and defense lawyers.
+You do not have to manage those discussions on your own.

 Birth Injury FAQs